-Katie Gough received her Ph.D. in Performance Studies from the University of California-Berkeley (2005).
+Katie Gough holds a Ph.D. in Performance Studies from the University of California-Berkeley (2005).
 Prior to coming to UVM, she taught in the American Conservatory Theatre MFA program in San Francisco (2005), the Department of Theatre, Dance and Performance Studies at UC-Berkeley (2005), and in the School of Culture and Creative Art at the University of Glasgow in Scotland (2006-2014).
 In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies, and taught in the Department of History at Concordia University in Montreal.

 An academic, writer, and theatre maker, Katie serves as the resident dramaturge and Associate Professor Theatre Studies at UVM.
 In 2011 Katie was awarded a UK Arts and Humanities Research Fellowship during which time she wrote Kinship and Performance in the Black and Green Atlantic: Haptic Allegories (Routledge 2013).
 The book is a comparative feminist study of performance, and examines the cultural and political intersections of African-American and Irish artists, activists and movements in the 19th and 20th centuries.
 In 2014 Kinship and Performance won the Errol Hill Award for Outstanding Scholarship in African American Theatre, Drama and Performance Studies from the American Society for Theatre Research (ASTR).